 Best Service Marketing: 5 Unique Characteristics of Service Marketing

-Characteristics of Services and Service Marketing: Service marketing refers to economic activities offered by one party to another either as Business to Consumer services or as Business to Business services.
+What are the distinctive characteristics of services with examples?
+Service marketing refers to economic activities offered by one party to another either as Business to Consumer services or as Business to Business services.
 Business to Consumer services is probably the most common model of service marketing and it involves a service exchange from a business to a consumer.

 Business to Business services is a service marketing model that involves a business making a transaction with another business.
 This occurs typically when a business needs the services of another for operational reasons.